Students with type 1 diabetes perform better during tests and exams when their type 1 diabetes is well managed

-- ensure student is informed prior to an exam or assessment, of additional support to them;
+- ensure the student is informed prior to an exam or assessment, of additional support to them

-- any special considerations required for exams and assessments to be discussed in advance with the principal;
+- discuss any special considerations required for exams and assessments in advance with the principal

-- student may require additional time and take supervised rest breaks to treat a low or high glucose level;
+- students may require additional time and take supervised rest breaks to treat a low or high glucose level

-- student can check glucose level before commencing exam or assessment;
+- students can check glucose level before commencing exam or assessment

-- student can eat, drink water and have unrestricted toilet access during an exam or assessment;
+- students can eat, drink water and have unrestricted toilet access during an exam or assessment

-- student may require extra time to complete work if glucose levels are unstable;
+- students may require extra time to complete work if glucose levels are unstable

 - ensure all exam supervisors are aware of the student’s need to check blood glucose levels and that they may need to eat during the assessment.